Miami is blooming with skyscrapers. What about the people who clean them?

 O’Brien and SEIU are now actively working to unionize local janitorial workers, with the goal of winning enough workplaces that it can corner the market and command wages of at least $15 an hour.

 That would be above the wages paid at two other local workplaces where janitors are unionized.
-At the University of Miami, janitors earn an average of $13.50 per hour, according to SEIU.
-At MIami International Airport, they make at least $12.63 an hour with qualifying health benefits, or $15 without.
+At the University of Miami, janitors earn an average of $13.61 per hour, according to SEIU.
+At Miami International Airport, they make at least $12.63 an hour with qualifying health benefits, or $17.06 without.

 SEIU says Miami is unique among major commercial office markets in that most janitors aren’t unionized.
 In other markets, a union can create a multi-employer contract that regulates the industry by enforcing a wage floor.